prehypotheses/configurations/README.md

 <br>

-These notes describe some of the arguments of the configurations.
+Each project has a GitHub Organization hub, and each hub has a <q>configurations</q> repository.
+Each of the hub's computation repositories has its own configurations directories.
+Additionally, a pair of overarching configuration files outline a few settings for the project's cloud environment.

 <br>